-Mr. Mok Yam Chung (莫蔭忠先生), aged 53, joined the Group as the project representative of Tong Kee Civil in October 2011 and was transferred to TKEL in December 2013.
+Mr. Mok Yam Chung (莫蔭忠先生), aged 56, joined the Group as the project representative of Tong Kee Civil in October 2011 and was transferred to TKEL in December 2013.
 He was appointed as a site manager in January 2014 and has been the quantity surveying manager of TKEL since 1 January 2017.
 Mr. Mok is responsible for tendering and project management of construction services projects of the Group.

 Mr. Mok has over 33 years of experience in the construction services industry.
 Prior to joining the Group, he served as a quantity surveyor with Asiaway Engineering Ltd from September 2007 to September 2011.
 He served as a quantity surveying officer with BIS Water Works Company Limited from January 2007 to August 2007.
 In January 2007, he served as a project supervisor with APS Construction Systems (Macau) Ltd. From November 2006 to December 2006, he served as a clerk of works with Multiple Surveyors Ltd. From April 2006 to October 2006, he served as a quantity surveyor with Kingsway Expand Limited.
 From May 2005 to March 2006, he served as a quantity surveyor with Winsway Enterprises Limited.
-From January 2005 to March 2005, he served as a quantity surveyor with Hoi Yat Repairing Engineering Ltd. From June 2002 to December 2004, he served as a quantity control and quantity surveying officer with Cheong Shing Repair & Maintenance Limited.
-From February 2001 to June 2002, he served as a quantity surveying officer with Sheung Man Engineering Co., Ltd. From November 1998 to January 2001, he served as a work supervisor I (construction) with LWK & Partners (HK) Limited.
-From July 1998 to September 1998, he served as a site agent with Wing Fai Construction Co., Ltd. From August 1996 to June 1998, he served as a site agent with Ken Shing Construction Co., Limited.
-From August 1993, he served as a general foreman with Wai Cheong Construction Co.
+From January 2005 to March 2005, he served as a quantity surveyor with Hoi Yat Repairing Engineering Ltd. From June 2002 to December 2004, he served as a quantity control and quantity surveying officer with Sheung Man Engineering Co., Ltd. From November 1998 to January 2001 to June 2002, he served as a quantity surveying officer with Sheung Man Engineering Co., Ltd. From November 1998, he served as a site agent with Wing Fai Construction Co., Ltd. From August 1996 to June 1998, he served as a site agent with Ken Shing Construction Co., Limited.
+From August 1993 to July 1996, he served as a site agent with Wai Shun Construction Co.
 Limited.
 From March 1990 to August 1993, he served as a general foreman with Wai Cheong Construction Co..
 From January 1990 to March 1990, he served as a plumbing site foreman with Golden Day Engineering Co.
 Limited.
 From July 1986 to January 1990, he served as a plumbing site foreman with Golden Day Engineering Co.
 Limited.
 From July 1986 to January 1990, he served as a plumbing site foreman with Golden Day Engineering Co.
 Limited.
 From July 1986 to January 1990, he served as a plumbing site foreman with Golden Day Engineering Co.
 Limited.
-From July 1986 to January 1990, he se
+From July 1986 to January 1990, he served as a plumbing site foreman with Golden Day Engineering Co.
+Limited.
+From July 1986 to January 1990, he served as a